godotengine/godot-docs/tutorials/engine/internationalizing_games.rst

 them is already covered in the :ref:`doc_importing_translations` tutorial, so this one could be seen more like a follow up to that one.

-Configuring the Imported Translation
+Configuring the imported translation
 ------------------------------------

 The translations can get updated and re-imported when they change, but they still have to be added to the project.
-This is done in Scene [STRIKEOUT:> Project Settings]> Localization:
+This is done in Scene
+> Project Settings > Localization:

 .. image:: /img/localization_dialog.png

 This dialog allows to add or remove translations project-wide.

-Localizing Resources
+Localizing resources
 --------------------

 It is also possible to instruct Godot to open alternative versions of